verbose/generator-verb/docs/custom-boilerplates.md

-## Custom boilerplates
+# Custom boilerplates

+> Use bower.json to manage your own custom boilerplates or templates for Verb

-We might put this on the roadmap, but currently this generator doesn't support custom boilerplates.
-If this is something you'd like to see supported natively, please submit a feature request or a pull request.
+We might put it on the roadmap to natively allow custom boilerplates.
+If this is something you'd like to see supported natively, please submit a [feature request or a pull request](https://github.com/assemble/generator-verb/issues).

-However, a simple alternative is to use Bower to manage your custom docs.
+However, in the meantime a simple alternative is to use Bower to manage your custom docs.
 Here is a suggested workflow to get you started:

 ### 1. Create the boilerplate